GNNs for Knowledge Graphs: Reasoning and Completion

 Task 1: Knowledge Base Completion (Link Prediction)

-- Sparse entities (few triples) benefit from neighbourhood aggregation — borrow strength from well-connected entities
+- Sparse entities with few triples benefit from neighbourhood aggregation — they borrow strength from well-connected neighbours instead of fitting an isolated vector from almost no evidence

 Task 2: Entity Alignment